Moi455/brixly/README.md

 ## 🏗 Architecture

-Brixly is a single HTML file (~6,500 lines) with no external dependencies or frameworks.
+OpenForge is a single HTML file (~6,500 lines) with no external dependencies or frameworks.

 It relies on: